Export your mask elements as extension

 This ensures you can edit your content elements within the mask wizard (add further content elements, change settings) and still be able to use the new extension version in your existing system.

-Please refer to the slides CCE (Custom Content Elements) - Best Practice for further information.
+Furthermore you can refer to the slides CCE (Custom Content Elements) - Best Practice for additional information.